 The Beatles took the energy of the first wave of rock and roll, and with the help of producer George Martin, added more harmonic and melodic sophistication, creating the template for guitar based pop music ever since.
 As rock music matured as an art-form throughout the 1960’s, The Beatles were at the forefront, as they used more sophisticated recording techniques and more diverse instrumentation.
 There are clear phases in their work, which mirror the development of 1960’s music as whole, as they move through rock and roll, folk-rock, and psychedelic rock, before a back to basics approach at the end of the decade.

 I’m certainly not going to question The Beatles’ preeminence in pop music, but their catalogue is thinner than is sometimes acknowledged.
 Their early albums are fabulous compared to what their contemporaries were producing, but are still formative compared to their later triumphs.
 Reading Ian McDonald’s amazing Revolution in the Head helped confirm my impression that The Beatles peaked in 1966 and 1967, and that their last few albums represent a band in decline.
-The White Album and Abbey Road are both patchy, while Let It Be is largely a disgrace to the legacy of a once great band.
+The White Album and Abbey Road are both patchy, while Let It Be is a disappointing finale for a once great band.

-Additionally, I’ve generally found the group’s solo careers to be over-rated – while the various members managed a few great albums and singles during the 1970’s, they rarely were more than a shadow of their former band; Lennon needed McCartney’s pop sense, McCartney needed Lennon’s boundary pushing, and Harrison’s All Things Must Pass is probably my favourite solo effort.
+Additionally, I’ve generally found The Beatles’ solo careers to be over-rated.
+The various members managed a few great albums and singles during the 1970s, but they rarely were more than a shadow of their former band; Lennon needed McCartney’s pop sense, McCartney needed Lennon’s boundary pushing, and Harrison’s All Things Must Pass is probably my favourite solo effort.

 The Beatles Album Reviews